karla-descartes/tutorials/guides/viewer.rst

 Saving &  Loading geojson files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 On the side of the Viewer window, click to save features that were created using the draw function.
-You may have to select individual features using.
 The features will be saved to your downloads folder as a .geojson.
 To load a .geojson into viewer, click the "Upload features" button.

 Sharing your Viewer Link